Get updates

 testing

-Genetic testing is the most direct path to diagnosing TK2d
+The most direct path to diagnosing TK2d is genetic testing

-Diagnosing TK2d has often been a long and difficult journey.
-If a doctor suspects TK2d, they may do a variety of tests, including blood tests and muscle biopsies.
-Because genetic testing is the most accurate type of test, it may help reduce the amount of time it takes for a patient to get diagnosed.
+Diagnosing TK2d is often a long and difficult journey.
+If you or your doctor suspect TK2d, the right genetic test may help reduce the amount of time it takes to get a diagnosis.

 TK2D Resources

-Genetic testing is the most direct path to diagnosing TK2d
+The most direct path to diagnosing TK2d is genetic testing

-Diagnosing TK2d has often been a long and difficult journey.
-If a doctor suspects TK2d, they may do a variety of tests, including blood tests and muscle biopsies.
-Because genetic testing is the most accurate type of test, it may help reduce the amount of time it takes for a patient to get diagnosed.
+Diagnosing TK2d is often a long and difficult journey.
+If you or your doctor suspect TK2d, the right genetic test may help reduce the amount of time it takes to get a diagnosis.

 Why does TK2d take so long to diagnose?